Nirtautas/RIP-Protocol-Simulation/README.md

 All these actions update the routing tables of the routers.
 These tables can be seen in the console.
 # What do I need to run it?
 The user only needs to alter the simulation parameters in main.cs.
 No extra modules required.
-Opening the project in an IDE will work just fine.
+Opening the project in visual studio and running it will work just fine.